Eat this type of chocolate to lose weight and build muscle

 Related: 13 reasons why you are not building muscle

-2-promote weight loss
+2- Promote weight loss

 There is a hormone called ghrelin, this hormone sends signals to the brain that you are satiated.

-Epicatechin found to stimulate ghrelin and help you suppress your appetite, which means less craving and easier weight loss diet.
+Epicatechin found to stimulate ghrelin and help you suppress your appetite, which means less craving and an easier weight loss diet.

 So, if you are experiencing cravings lately, it’s a good idea to eat a bar or two of delicious dark chocolate to help you stick to your diet.

-Also a 2012 study, which showed that dark chocolate consumption led to a reduction in body fat even in the presence of a higher calorie intake.
+Also, a 2012 study, showed that dark chocolate consumption led to a reduction in body fat even in the presence of a higher calorie intake.
 The researchers concluded that it was likely to be the high epicatechin content of dark chocolate that helped improve participants’ body composition by promoting fat loss alongside the concomitant muscle gain.

-3-Increase testosterone levels
+3- Increase testosterone levels

 Most people these days are trying to boost their testosterone, especially athletes who are looking for more strength, muscle mass, endurance… etc.

-Therefore, if you are one of these people, eating dark chocolate may help you increase your testosterone..
+Therefore, if you are one of these people, eating dark chocolate may help you increase your testosterone.

 This leads to stronger testosterone production and achieving these great benefits which I mentioned before.

-4-Regulate blood glucose
+4- Regulate blood glucose

-As you already know, Insulin is the hormone responsible for regulating blood glucose levels and too much insulin results in insulin resistance, preventing glucose from leaving the bloodstream.
+As you already know, Insulin is the hormone responsible for regulating blood glucose levels, and too much insulin results in insulin resistance, preventing glucose from leaving the bloodstream.
 This can lead to many diseases and medical issues such as diabetes mellitus.

 Epicatechin increases glucose removal and insulin sensitivity, improving the handling of glucose.
 This results in physical and health benefits over the long run.

-5-improve blood circulation
+5- Improve blood circulation

 Epicatechin positively affects the production of nitric oxide, which widens the blood vessels allowing blood to circulate freely around the body.